The Politics of Personalized News Aggregation: Analysis

-Lemma \ref{lem_binary} is proven differently for the cases of broadcast and personalized news.
-In the personalized case, our result follows from the fact that individual voters make binary voting decisions.
-Given this, any information beyond voting recommendations would only raise the attention cost without any corresponding benefit and thus would turn away voters whose participation constraints bind at the optimum.
+The intuition behind the personalized case is easy to understand.
+For that case, our analysis exploits the binary nature of individual voters' decision problems, as well as the Blackwell-monotonicity of the attention cost function.
+Under these assumptions, any information beyond decision recommendations would only raise the attention cost without any corresponding benefit to voters, and would thus turn away voters whose participation constraints bind at the optimum.
 For these voters, maximizing attention is equivalent to maximizing the usefulness of news consumption at the maximal attention level.

-The broadcast case is proven by aggregating voters with binding participation constraints into a representative voter.
-Under the assumption that voters' preferences exhibit increasing differences between policies,\footnote{i.e., $v\left(a,a',k\right)$ is increasing in $k$ for any $a'>a$, hence voters more prefer right-leaning policies to left-leaning ones as they become more pro-right.} only extreme voters' participation constraints can be binding, whereas centrist voters' participation constraint is slack.\footnote{Section \ref{sec_extension} allows the marginal attention cost to differ across voters in order to better reconcile our finding with the stylized fact that extreme voters tend to be more attentive to politics than centrist voters (evidence is mixed).} Then using the concavification method developed by \cite{bayesianpersuasion}, we demonstrate that the optimal personalized signal for the representative voter has at most two realizations.
-The analysis exploits the assumptions of binary states, which will be relaxed in Section \ref{sec_extension}.
+The broadcast case is more delicate, as it requires that we aggregate voters with binding participation constraints into a representative voter.
+Under the assumption that voters' policy preferences exhibit increasing differences between policies and types, only extreme voters' participation constraints can bind, whereas centrist voters' participation constraint must be slack.
+The resulting representative voter makes at most three decisions: LL, LR, and RR (the first and second letters stand for the voting decisions of the left-leaning voter and right-leaning voter, respectively), so the optimal signal for him has at most three signal realizations.
+Then using the concavification method developed by \cite{aumann} and \cite{bayesianpersuasion}, we reduce the number of signal realizations to two.
+The analysis exploits the assumption of binary states, as well as the posterior separability of the attention cost function.

-Strict obedience (\ref{eqn_ob}) is a consequence of rational and flexible information aggregation.
-If a consumer of a binary news signal has a (weakly) preferred candidate that is independent of his voting recommendations, then he is strictly better-off if he votes for that candidate unconditionally without consuming news, because doing so saves the attention cost without affecting the expressive voting utility.
-But this contradicts the assumption that he consumes the news signal in the first place.
+Strict obedience (\ref{eqn_ob}) is an essential feature of optimal binary signals.
+Intuitively, if a consumer of a binary signal has a (weakly) preferred candidate that is independent of his voting recommendations, then he would prefer to vote for that candidate unconditionally without consuming the signal, because doing so saves on the attention cost without affecting the expected voting utility.
+But this contradicts the assumption that the voter prefers to consume the signal rather than to abstain.